Netherlands women's national baseball team

 The Netherlands women's national baseball team is the national women's baseball team of the Netherlands.
-They are currently the only team representing Europe in international competition.

 The team is controlled by the Women's Baseball Netherlands Foundation, an independent organisation founded by Ivette van Putten and Percy Isenia.
-The Netherlands debuted in the 2010 Women's Baseball World Cup.
+The Netherlands debuted in the 2010 Women's Baseball World Cup, managed by Isenia, who had played baseball in two Summer Olympics.

-Current rosters
+The team has competed five women's world cups, first winning a game in the 2012 World Cup.
+The team has also competed in all three Women's European Baseball Championships, finishing second in 2019, then third in 2022.

+2022 roster

-The following is the squad selected for the 2022 Women's European Baseball Championship.
+The following was the squad selected for the 2022 Women's European Baseball Championship.